hujhax/austin-improv-wiki/BatShyt Crazy.md

 ## History
 BatShyt Crazy has performed at The Institution Theater, the Hideout Theatre, with with Dystheatre Company teaching Shakespeare 101 (yes, puppets know shit).

-In BatShyt Crazy's most famous sketch, Pedro Poops Joy, [[Susannah Raulino]] played the angry lead singer.
+In BatShyt Crazy's most famous sketch, Pedro Poops Joy, [[Susannah Raulino]] guest starred as the sexy angry dismissive, but much loved, lead singer, Killer.

 [[Category/Troupes|BatShyt Crazy]]